Samairamalik/Samairamalik/README.md

 <br/>

-**Sports Secretary** and **basketball captain** on campus — which is mostly an exercise in shipping under a deadline with people who have their own opinions.
-Turns out running a season and running a project have more overlap than either side admits.
+**Sports Secretary** and **basketball captain** on campus — mostly an exercise in shipping under a deadline with people who have their own opinions.
+Running a season and running a project have more overlap than either side admits: you're allocating limited resources, managing morale, and deciding what to cut in week nine.

 **VP of NEURA**, the campus AI club, where I spend a lot of time convincing people that the boring part — the data — is the interesting part.

 Currently curious about basketball analytics as a computer vision problem.
-Ask me about it and I will not stop talking.
+Ask me and I will not stop talking.

 </details>